‘Criminal Minds’ Sees Low Ratings Despite Matthew Gray Gubler Arc [Spoilers]

 Matthew Gray Gubler of ‘Criminal Minds’: His Family Origins And Destinations

 One aspect of the Criminal Minds Matthew Gray Gubler story arc that does make a lot of sense though is the sense that Spencer is having difficulty and feeling rather lost.
-Between having to commit his mother to an institution, and losing two of his closest work friends portrayed by Thomas Gibson and Shemar Moore it is likely that Spencer Reid would feel quite lost and alone.
+Between having to commit his mother to an institution and losing two of his closest work friends portrayed by Thomas Gibson and Shemar Moore it is likely that Spencer Reid would feel quite lost and alone.
 Reid and Morgan were especially close and Hotch was his mentor.

 Can Criminal Minds with Matthew Gray Gubler survive without Thomas Gibson and Shemar Moore?